-James Russell Kelly the director of the Gabelli Center for Global Security Analysis, is a lecturer in finance at the Gabelli School of Business, where he teaches courses in value investing and global investments.
-He is also the faculty advisor to Fordham University’s Student Managed Investment Fund, through which Gabelli School of Business undergraduates invest $1 million of Fordham’s actual endowment in a variety of domestic and international asset classes.
+James Russell Kelly, the director of the Gabelli Center for Global Security Analysis, is a senior lecturer in finance at the Gabelli School of Business, where he teaches courses in value investing.
+He is also the instructor of Fordham University’s Student Managed Investment Fund, a two-semester academic program.
+In this program, Gabelli School of Business undergraduates invest $1.6 million of Fordham’s endowment in a global balanced fund consisting of all the major asset classes.

 Professor Kelly holds a BA in economics from the University of Notre Dame and an MBA from Columbia Business School.

 Academic research is directed by Sris Chatterjee, the Gabelli Chair in Global Security Analysis.

 Professor Chatterjee has taught a variety of courses, including Mergers and Acquisitions, Principles of Modern Finance and Behavioral Finance, at the undergraduate, graduate and executive MBA levels.
 In 1995, he received Fordham’s Gladys and Henry Crown Award for Faculty Excellence at the graduate school.

 Professor Chatterjee got his undergraduate degree in mechanical engineering from the Indian Institute of Technology in Kharagpur and his postgraduate diploma in management from the Indian Institute of Management, Calcutta.
 He received his MPhil and PhD from Columbia Business School.
 Before joining the Fordham faculty, Professor Chatterjee taught at the State University of New York at Buffalo, Rutgers University and Columbia University.
 He has taught in the Key Training Program at UBS Wealth Management, where he participated in curriculum development and in writing training material.
 He also has taught in executive MBA programs at other schools.